gilligan/haskellx-slides/index.md

 ## Agenda

 * **Part 1** : **Getting To Know Nix**
-We will get to know Nix, use the cli tools and learn about the most relevant concepts to grok Nix.
+Understanding Nix, learning about the most relevant concepts and tools.

 * **Part 2** : **Haskell & Nix**
 We will take an existing Haskell project, nixify it and make use of the Haskell integration offered by Nix